Multilevel-NN/torchbraid/README.md

     Then all changes in the .py files are directly applicable in the installation.
 Changes to .pyx files require a re-installation.

+    You can also install directly from github using
+    `pip install git+ssh://git@github.com/Multilevel-NN/torchbraid.git`
+    or the HTTP equivalent.

 1. Run unit tests (may need to install tox)
   `tox`